-Anything which is injurious to health,.... or is indecent or offensive to the sensa, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life and property, or unlawfully obstructs the free passage or use, in the customary manner, of any navigable lake, or river, bay, stream, canal, or basin, or any public park, square, street or highway, is a nuisance.
+Anything which is injurious to health, or is indecent or offensive to the senses, or an obstruction to the free we of property. so as to interfere with the comfortable enjoyment of life and property, or unlawfully obstructs the free passage or use, in the customary manner, of any navigable lake, or river, bay, stream, canal, or basin, or any public park, square, street or highway, is a nuisance.